ctrlo-cc/GADS/docs/kb/030-tables/050-fields/090-calculate-values.md

 # Using Lua to return values for RAG and calculated fields

 **Calculated value fields and RAG status fields automatically generate values based on the values of other fields in a table.
-For both these field types, you define your calculation using a subset of the Lua programming language.**

-**A calculation consists of an `evaluate` function with its parameters being the values required from other fields.
-You reference the fields you want to evaluate using their short name.**
+For both these field types, you define your calculation using a subset of the Lua programming language.&nbsp;****A calculation consists of an `evaluate` function with its parameters being the values required from other fields. &nbsp;**&nbsp;

-Here is an example of a calculation that evaluates fields with the short names 'country' and 'region'.
-It returns the value 'Europe' or 'Japan' depending on the values of those fields:&nbsp;&nbsp;
+You reference the fields you want to evaluate using their short name inside round brackets.
+You include any field values in inverted commas.
+For example if you wanted to create an automatically generated 'continent' field that depended on the values in the 'country' and 'region' fields, you might use the following calculation for the 'continent' field:

 ```lua
 function evaluate (country, region)